daveshanley/gobeepme/README.md

 # gobeepme
-A Go App to trigger play a sound / send message to your iOS device
+A Go App to trigger play a sound / send message to your iOS device. please ignore for right now, I am working on it,